 - iii.
-Contact On-Line Medical Control for authorization to administer a second dose of Epinephrine via an auto-injector, if needed, or for administration of Epinephrine via auto-injector to a patient who is 33 years of age or older. - iv.
+Contact On-Line Medical Control for authorization to administer a second dose of Epinephrine via an auto-injector, if needed and if available. - iv.
 Refer immediately to the REMAC Prehospital Treatment Protocol for Respiratory Distress/Failure (#401), Obstructed Airway (#402), or Shock (#415) as appropriate. - 5.
 If cardiac arrest occurs, refer immediately to the REMAC Prehospital Treatment Protocol for Non-Traumatic Cardiac Arrest (#403).